“Bought your confit duck at the Cider Festival in Faversham, Kent. What a fantastic

 out of this world.
 Congratulations on this idea.
 Best regards.”

-Kirby, KDD Construction, Kent
+Kirby, KDD Construction, Kent, UK

 What is confit duck?
 Simply, duck legs including the thigh portion that have been